 The City's water supply was originally provided by a series of 12 deep wells located throughout the City.
 In the late 1960s, as area usage approached the safe perennial yield of these deep wells, a new, long-range source was developed.
 The deep wells, currently maintained to provide a reserve, have been replaced as the main source of water by a system of 18 shallow wells.
 These wells draw on an underground aquifer located in the alluvial plain in the Missouri River valley eight miles southwest of the City.
 The shallow well field consists of 18 wells having a firm capacity of 34.0 million gallons per day ("MGD").
-In 2018, the City's Water Utility had an average demand of 13.1 MGD and a maximum demand of 20.9 MGD.
+In 2022, the City's Water Utility had an average demand of 14.36 MGD and a maximum demand of 22.31 MGD.

 Water from the alluvial plain requires softening and treatment for iron removal.
 Accordingly, the City opened a treatment plant in 1972 with a capacity of 16.0 MGD.
 The entire system has been expanded to 32.0 MGD with two 36-inch transmission mains capable of distributing 48.0 MGD.
+With one treatment train out of service, the water treatment plant has a current capacity of 24.0 MGD.

-Storage and distribution facilities and equipment consist of numerous reservoirs, high service pumps, booster pumps, 6,092 fire hydrants, 708.48 miles of water main lines and 50,214 water meters in service.
+Storage and distribution facilities and equipment consist of numerous reservoirs, high service pumps, booster pumps, 6,243 fire hydrants, 700.36 miles of water main lines and 51,506 water meters in service.